Qbandev/Qbandev/README.md

 ## About Me

-I'm Jorge a devops architect interested in innovation, implementation, and scale of new technology.
+I'm Jorge a SRE architect interested in innovation, implementation, and scale of new technology.
 I have been working with the :cloud: in different industries, agile is in my :dna:.

 ### Technology I'm currently working